top of page

 Farms in Venice (Italy) | Sant' Erasmo

 As for myself, as previously mentioned, I had given up the idea of buying my veg there, but I still wanted to bring home greens from Sant' Erasmo, so when I arrived back in Venice I went to the i&s stall in a side calle of Strada Nuova, which is the direct sale point of the organic farm i&s, and got my greens there.
-Among other things, I bought lots of datterini tomatoes (are they called plum tomatoes in English?
-According to Wikipedia it's date tomatoes, but some foreign friends told me they never heard that name...) and am going to share two recipes featuring this marvellous ingredient: the first one is a simple bake of tomatoes stuffed with a sun-dried tomato pesto (addictive!), while the second one a vegetarian black rice salad dressed with pesto and served with raw veg and herbs.
-Two easy recipes to welcome summer.
-Let me know if you like them!
+Among other things, I bought lots of different tomatoes and roasted the ribbed variety au gratin.
+It was so simple yet so delicious.

-By the way, if you are interested to learn more about Sant' Erasmo, have a look at my older posts:
+In case you are interested to learn more about Sant' Erasmo, you can have a look at my older post:

 Method: